Mobile virtual network operator: United States

+The three US national carriers have partial or full ownership of several large MVNO brands, such as Cricket Wireless (AT&T); TracFone Wireless and Visible by Verizon (Verizon); and Mint Mobile and Metro by T-Mobile (T-Mobile).

+Multinational MVNOs

+Some MVNO Brands have a presence in multiple countries, either as subsidiaries, joint ventures, or through brand licensing agreements with local partners.
+In example:Lycamobile, Virgin Mobile, Lebara, CMLink, Tesco Mobile, and Aldi Talk.

 Regulation

+Europe

 In 2003, the European Commission issued a recommendation to national telecom regulators to examine the competitiveness of the market for wholesale access and call origination on public mobile telephone networks.
 The study resulted in new regulations from regulators in several countries, including Ireland and France forcing operators to open up their networks to MVNOs.